Stop politics on oxygen shortage, take note of efforts to hike production: Mandaviya to opposition | Politics

 - India

-Union Health Minister Mansukh Mandaviya on Friday asked the opposition parties to stop playing politics over oxygen shortage during the second wave of COVID-19 infections and take note of the Centre's efforts to ramp production of the life-saving gas to meet the surge in demand.
+Union Health Minister Mansukh Mandaviya on Friday asked the Opposition to stop playing politics over oxygen shortage during the second wave of COVID-19 infections and take note of the Centre's efforts to ramp up its production to meet the surge in demand.

-Addressing the Lok Sabha during the Question Hour, he said the Union government made ''all possible efforts'' to ensure the availability of oxygen and increased its production following a rise in demand during the second wave of the pandemic.
+Responding to queries in Lok Sabha during Question Hour, he said the Union government made ''all possible efforts'' to ensure the availability of oxygen and increased its production following a rise in demand during the second wave of the pandemic.

 ''Sadly, even in such a situation, many people did not refrain from playing politics...
 I appeal, take note of our honest efforts.
 This is not a subject of politics,'' he said in reply to a question on the issue raised by Congress MP Suresh Dhanorkar.